Anthropic Agent SDK — Why the System Prompt Is the Product

 There's a phase in every SDK project where you have the agent configured, the system prompt is decent, and the model is responding.
 Everything looks good.
 Then you watch it try to accomplish something real and it falls apart — not because the model is bad, but because your tools are wrong.

-The SDK uses a tool() wrapper function with Zod schemas for parameter validation.
-Define the tool name, a description, the parameter schema, and a handler function.
-Clean pattern.
-But the schema and the description are doing more work than you'd expect.
-The model reads the description to decide when to use the tool.
-It reads the parameter descriptions to figure out what arguments to pass.
+The model reads tool descriptions to decide when to use them.
+It reads parameter descriptions to figure out what arguments to pass.
 If your descriptions are vague, the model will use the tool at wrong times or with wrong arguments.
 If your schema is too permissive, you'll get garbage inputs that technically validate.

 The insight isn't about syntax.
 It's about granularity and description quality.
 A well-designed tool with a clear description makes a mediocre model effective.
 A poorly designed tool makes even the best model unreliable.
 When I switched from Opus to Haiku for some sub-agent tasks — to save on cost and latency — the tight tool schemas meant Haiku could handle the work fine.
 The tools were doing the heavy lifting, not the model.